Path integrals for classical-quantum dynamics: Lorentz and diffeomorphism invariant CQ path integrals

 \subsection{Lorentz invariant classical-quantum theories}

 Lorentz invariant path integrals for open quantum systems have appeared in \cite{poulinPreskill,Baidya:2017eho}.
-The fact that Lorentz invariant CQ dynamics exists can already be seen in Equation \eqref{eq: fieldConfigurationSpaceAction} if one takes $D_2$ to be a constant and picks a Lorentz invariant interaction $V_I$.
+The fact that Lorentz invariant CQ dynamics exists can already be seen in Equation \eqref{eq: fieldConfigurationSpaceAction} by taking $D_2$ to be a constant and picks a Lorentz invariant interaction $V_I$.
 As another example, in Equation \eqref{eq: appfieldConfigurationSpace2} we could pick a proto-action based on the stress energy tensor of the quantum matter $T_{\mu \nu}$.
+For example, we can consider a proto-action

-For example, by choosing $W_{CQ} = S_c[q]-\lambda \int dx \ \eta^{\mu \nu}T_{\mu \nu}(x) q(x)$, where $T=\eta^{\mu \nu}T_{\mu \nu}$ is the trace of the stress energy tensor, we find Lorentz invariant dynamics which causes decoherence of the quantum state according to
+where $\mathcal{L}_Q$ is a purely quantum Lagrangian and we have taken the classical action for $q$ to be a mass-less Klein-Gordon scalar field.
+We find Lorentz invariant dynamics which causes decoherence of the quantum state according to

+where $T=\eta^{\mu \nu}T_{\mu \nu}$ is the trace of the stress energy tensor.
 Such dynamics essentially amounts to a Lorentz invariant collapse model, where in Equation \eqref{eq: LorentzInvariantActionApp} the collapse occurs dynamically due to interaction with a classical field.
 In particular, when the proto-action is based on the stress energy tensor there is an amplification mechanism by which states with small energy maintain coherence, whilst macroscopic objects decohere.
 The key difference between the CQ dynamics considered here and standard collapse models is that here the quantum system classicalizes due to its interaction with a dynamical classical field.
 It turns out that we can further arrive at diffeomorphism invariant CQ dynamics by taking the CQ interaction potential $W_{CQ}$ to be related to a gravitational action, which we now show.